sczy111/Face_expression_recognition_demo/README.md

   * Choose the correct device in **Camera selection** and click **Apply Model/IO**.
   * Close other applications using the camera (Zoom, Discord, OBS, etc.).
+* **The capture is slow and unstable**
+  * This is expected if your system does not have a CUDA-supported GPU, as the program will automatically fall back to CPU processing and in worst case it may carsh or not start capture at all.
+You can check the console log to see whether the program is using the CPU or GPU.

 Useful logs are printed to the console during runtime — check them for debugging information.